-Apart from the events collected by the recommendation client, the recommendation engine can use external information about the products.
-This information must be uploaded to the recommendation engine by the administrator of the website.
+Apart from the events collected by the Personalization client, the Personalization server can use external information about the products.
+This information must be uploaded to the Personalization server by the administrator of the website.

 The following information can be loaded to the recommendation solution:

 - Product price - Products cheaper than the specified threshold can be filtered out from recommendations

 - Availability timeframe - Certain products are be recommended only in the specified time window

 - Custom attributes - You can group recommendations and narrow down the results, for example, to non-food products or to news that are related to the end user's city